 Top HR software include: ZenHR, Bamboo HR, Zoho, Toast, Sage HR, 7shifts

-Payroll is one of the top areas of spending for a restaurant business.
-So, using payroll and accounting software can speed up and streamline various financial operations.
+Payroll is one of the biggest expenses for a restaurant business.
+Using payroll and accounting software can speed up and streamline various financial operations, including managing and automating your tax payments and direct deposits for paying your staff.

 Top accounting and payroll software include: QuickBooks, Gusto, OnPay, Bill.com, Odoo, BambooHR, Oracle NetSuite

 Working with delivery aggregators is one of the ways restaurants can increase their sales.
-While not all restaurants offer food delivery, many have begun doing so since the pandemic.
+While not all restaurants offer food delivery, many have begun to.

 The delivery aggregators you can integrate or partner with will depend on the region and country you’re operating from.